metaphorlism/cli-templates/README.md

 # Create boilerplate

-📦🔥 Create boilerplate with our packages.
+📦🔥 Create a boilerplate with our packages.

 ## Installation
 Execute our package with this command.